hierros/Kaiser-Permanente-Cybersecurity-Project/README.md

 ### **Old App Versions Folder -**
 This folder contains older versions of the application, should you need to review them.

+### **Presentation Items Folder -**
+This folder contains items related to presentations given during the fall and spring semesters, including PowerPoint slides and poster designs.

 ### **Threat Timeline -**
 This folder contains the source code for the visualization itself.
 The zip folder contains the same code.